 Soil.
-Industrial farming is a topsoil draining and biodiversity destruction system.
-Farming mines topsoil.
-What was built up over millennia by forest and prairie will be lost in two centuries.
-About half has been lost since 1900.
-The half that is left is now dead material matter called dirt.
-Soil is a living thing; dirt is not.
+Industrial farming is a topsoil mining and biodiversity destruction system.
+Rich, loamy, black topsoil was built up over millennia by old-growth forests and prairies will be lost in two centuries.
+About half of original topsoil has been lost since 1900.
+A third of Midwestern farms today have no topsoil left at all.
+What is left in these cases is erosion-prone, dead mineral matter, brown dirt.
+Topsoil is a living thing; dirt is not.
 The soil web of life, soil seed bank, mycelia network, insects and animals are lost by repeated tilling and exposing the soil to direct sunlight.
 This web is needed to keep the soil and the life that grows on it alive.

 We cannot understand soil, but we can become it.— Larry Korn.
 Translator of The One Straw Revolution and my Permaculture Co-Teacher.